The math that never adds up

 Todoist and Apple Reminders are strong options; both offer shared lists, quick mobile capture, and recurring task support.
 The deciding factor is whether your partner will use it daily.
 A shared Apple Reminders list works better than a feature-rich app only one parent opens.
 Look for widget support so you can add tasks without unlocking and scrolling to the app.

-How do I manage tasks when my child’s schedule changes constantly?
+How do I stop my plan from falling apart when my child’s schedule changes?

 How do dual-income parents split household tasks fairly?

-Ogolsky’s research shows that perceived fairness — each partner believing the division is equitable — matters more to relationship quality than a strict 50/50 division [6].
+Ogolsky and colleagues found that discrepancies between partners’ egalitarian beliefs and the actual division of labor predict lower marital quality, so closing that perception gap matters more than hitting an exact 50/50 split [6].
 Start by making all tasks visible in a shared system so both partners see the full scope.
 Use the weekly partner sync to assign ownership based on each person’s work intensity that week.
 Rotate high-effort tasks monthly to prevent one partner from permanently owning the least desirable responsibilities.

 What is mental load and why does it affect working parents so much?